How to Use Hidden Filter with Components

 Find and add the component you have built before to the page.

 You will observe the added component control in the settings.
-Here, the Select Direction field.
-In this field, we can pick the needed option to activate the preferred direction for display.
+In our case, the Select Taxonomy.
+In this field, select the desired property type.
+We leave the default “Cottage.”

 Adjust other settings, and whenever you are ready, press the “Publish” button.